A smattering of projects I've worked on that I think are neat.

 I've done some work creating archives of various Homestuck stuff to safeguard against stuff like flash depreciation and hosting changes.

-It's mostly just where it needs to be, rather than under some site of mine, but here are some links to sits that host it
+It's mostly just where it needs to be, rather than under some site of mine, but here are some links to sites that host it

 A tool that connects to Blackboard (via your own credentials) and downloads and archives the material available to you.